Terms of reference – Audit committee

 TERMS OF REFERENCE OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS OF CRODA INTERNATIONAL Plc (“the Committee”)

 - The Board shall appoint the Chairman of the Committee and determine the period for which he shall hold office.
-The Chairman of the Board shall not be eligible to be appointed Chairman of the Committee.
+The Chairman of the Board shall not be a member of the Committee.

 - The Company Secretary or their nominee shall act as the Secretary of the Committee.